The-Lethal-Foundation/lethal-core/README.md

 1. Api:

    - Module for making requests to the external services.
-   - `tsapi.go` makes requests to thunderstore api.
+   - `tsapi.go` makes requests to thunderstore api for checking mod versions / downloading mod packages.

 1. Config: